Guilty Crown: Part 1: Episode 1 - 12

 After learning his former comrades are in imminent danger of annihilation, Shu races to the center of Tokyo to rescue them.
 With the help of his classmates, he breaks through the barricade where they are being pinned down.
-Meanwhile, Inori begins to reverse the effects of the outbreak through a resonance broadcast channeled by one of her songs.
+Meanwhile, Inori begins to reverse the effects of the Virus through a resonance broadcast channeled by one of her songs.
 This sudden change in fortune proves only temporary when Yu, a mysterious boy possessing the "Power of the King", appears out of thin air and kidnaps Inori, causing the outbreak to resume with full force.

-Shu finds Inori being held captive by Keido, who is using her as part of a "marriage ceremony" to resurrect Mana.
-Keido explains Inori was created to provide a physical body for Mana's soul so she could give birth to a new human race once the present population was destroyed by the Apocalypse Virus.
-Shu's repressed memories suddenly return, causing him to remember how Mana was the first to be infected by the virus, and her mental breakdown resulted in the events of Lost Christmas.
+Shu finds Inori being held captive by Keido and Yu who are using her as a vessel for Mana's resurrection.
+They explain that Inori was created to provide a physical body for Mana's soul so she could give birth to a new human race once the existing population was destroyed by the Apocalypse Virus.
+Keido then proceeds to perform a "marriage" ritual intended to coerce Mana/Inori into accepting him as the father of her new progeny.
+Shu's repressed memories suddenly return, causing him to remember Mana was the first to be infected by the virus and how her mental breakdown resulted in the events of Lost Christmas.
 Shu also recalls from his past that Gai is none other than Triton, a childhood friend he first met ten years ago when Mana rescued him from the sea.
-With Gai's help, Shu frees Inori from Keido's grasp before stabbing Mana's stasis pod.
+With Gai's help, Shu frees Inori from Keido's grasp before stabbing the stasis pod containing Mana's dormant soul, seemingly killing her.
 Shu's actions save the world from the Virus, but Gai is killed in the process.